 This article is currently only available in German language

 Microsoft’s Modern UI design language has arrived in many applications with varying success.
-By now, almost everybody has seen Modern UI, and Microsoft seems committed.
+By now, almost everybody has seen Modern UI (formerly known as Metro), and Microsoft seems committed.
 Developers of Windows software have to think about the fact that a lot of established interfaces look out of place in a Modern UI environment.
-It needs to be adapted to the current state of interface design, even more with Apple moving iOS 7 in a similar direction.
+It needs to be adapted to the current state of interface design, even more with Apple similarly moving iOS 7 to a flat UI style.
 Working on such updates, we have collected a set of 10 design principles we call, for the sake of simplicity, “Desktop Modern UI”, and we want to share them with you.

 “Form Follows Function (FFF)” – You can think for hours about these three words and for their explanation quite some words are necessary, for it is a frequently misunderstood design principle.